-While Mexico is technically a part of North America (people tend to forget that fact), let’s take a moment to examine how translation services for Spanish to English and English to Spanish north of the Mexican border in the United States — and to a lesser extent in Canada — can help your business grow and what flavor of the Spanish language you should translate into to target the majority of the Hispanic population in the USA.
+While Mexico is technically a part of North America (people tend to forget that fact), let’s take a moment to examine how English to Spanish translation services (and Spanish to English) north of the Mexican border in the United States — and to a lesser extent in Canada — can help your business grow.
+Also, let’s look at what flavor of the Spanish language you should translate into to target the majority of the Hispanic population in the USA.

 Different Spanish Flavors